Convenience Store Woman: Background

-Murata herself works at a convenience store on a part-time basis.
+Murata herself used to work at a convenience store on a part-time basis.
 In a profile for The New York Times, the author explained she "wanted to illustrate how odd the people who believe they are ordinary or normal are" and that she admires Keiko's character, who chooses and is fine with not having sex at all.
 She says that she wanted to write from the perspective of "someone who defied conventional thinking, particularly in a conformist society".

 Reception

 Joyce Lau of the South China Morning Post gave the novel four out of five stars, calling it a "cutting commentary on the pressure society puts on its citizens, particularly single women."
-Julie Myerson of The Guardian gave the novel a generally positive review, calling it "sublimely weird" and praising the "nutty deadpan prose and even more nuttily likable narrator."
+Julie Myerson of The Guardian gave the book a generally positive review, calling it "sublimely weird" and praising the "nutty deadpan prose and even more nuttily likable narrator".

+Julie Myerson of The Guardian wrote that while some of the book's characters aren't fully realized, "it's the novel's cumulative, idiosyncratic poetry that lingers, attaining a weird, fluorescent kind of beauty all of its own".

+Katy Waldman, for The New Yorker, noted the book's tone: "Murata's flattened prose has a bodega-after-11-P.M. quality: it feels bathed in garish, fluorescent light.
+If Keiko comes off as frightening and robotic, so does the entire universe in which her story unfurls."

+Dwight Garner of The New York Times lauded the translation but also wondered about the impossibility of certain subtleties: "Convenience Store Woman is Murata's 10th novel, and her first to be translated into English.
+This work has been done adroitly by Ginny Tapley Takemori.
+She makes any number of good decisions, such as stetting the Japanese term 'freeter', which essentially means 'slacker' or barely employed.
+Still, one can't help but wonder how many of the subtleties of Murata's stance toward this material are simply untranslatable."
+However, he questioned the book's relationship of style to substance: "At the same time, it's the kind of performance that leaves you considering the difference between exploring interesting topics and actually being interesting."

+Katherine A. Powers, in Star Tribune, said that the novel "is very funny; Keiko's affectless, rather chilly approach lends itself to exquisitely deadpan comedy."

+Sarah Gilmartin of The Irish Times wrote that "Ginny Tapley Takemori's skilful translation captures the balance between the quirky and the profound."

-The novel won the prestigious Akutagawa Prize, and Murata was named one of Vogue Japan's Women of the Year.
+The novel won the Akutagawa Prize, and Murata was named one of Vogue Japan's Women of the Year.